IntelRealSense/librealsense/wrappers/tensorflow/README.md

 #### Data Augmentation
 To help the neural network learning image features we decide to crop input images into tiles of 128x128 pixels.

-Each ground truth image has a corressponding depth and infrared image.
+Each ground truth image has a corresponding depth and infrared image.
 Given that, the dataset is augmented as following:

 ###### 1. Cropping